-With deep joy and gratitude, I praise and thank God for all the special blessings and graces of sixty wonderful and happy years of life as a Dominican Sister.
-Special thanks to my family, community and friends for your love and support through the years.
+“With joy and deep gratitude, I praise and thank God for all the special blessings and graces of 70 wonderful and happy years of life as a Dominican Sister.
+Special thanks to my family, community, and friends for the love and support I have been shown throughout the years.”

-2018 – 67 Years a Sister
+2022 – 70 Years a Sister

 Pray for the sick and elderly